 Grammarly is a powerful automated proofreading tool and a writing-enhancement browser add-on.
 It finds over 250 errors, grammar mistakes, typos, subject-verb agreement problems, word usage issues, text substitutions, etc.

 Grammarly suggests corrections to your text and gives you tips on how to improve it.
 It also checks for plagiarism and is an excellent tool for anyone who writes in English professionally or for personal reasons.

-Ginger, on the other hand, is an online grammar checking tool that can be used as an online proofreader and improve your grammar skills.
+On the other hand, Ginger is an online grammar-checking tool that can be used as an online proofreader and improve your grammar skills.
 It is one of the most well-known writing aids.

 It will detect several common grammatical problems such as punctuation, sentence organization, subject-verb agreement, writing style, and language as you type.
 Aside from the standard grammar elements, the checker includes a text reader, translator, and trainer, among other things.